CTC-PCOEdeSignage/PCOE-de-Signage-Rails/README.md

 NOTE: We do not recommend slide lengths less than 10 seconds.

-## LibCal API Keys

-The username/password to capture the LibCal-related information is stored in the `.env` keys under them `LIBCAL_CLIENT_ID` and `LIBCAL_CLIENT_SECRET`.
-In order to change the keys in the future, edit the `.env` file and restart the server.
-If you need to change the keys, you may do so by creating new keys at  [https://ohio-pattoncollege.libcal.com/admin-only/api/authentication].

 # Setup your Server

 This guide assumes you have an Ubuntu 18.04 LTS box already setup.
 Instead of maintaining our own guide, we've found this helpful guide on [this gorails](https://gorails.com/setup/ubuntu/18.04).
 NOTE: You may skip the directions for "Setting Up MySQL, Setting Up PostgresSQL, and Final Steps".
 Also, our Ruby version is 2.6.6